A valuable aid to your developing a viable QMS Project Plan - to aid you start on time, finish on time and leave nothing vital out.

 - The quality management system standard: ISO 9001:2015.
 This standard is the specification for a QMS.
 It specifies the requirements of a quality management system for organizations seeking to establish implement and maintain a framework to consistently meet and exceed customer expectations.

 - ISO/TS 9002: 2016, QMS - Guidelines for the application of ISO 9001:2015.
-This technical specification provides extensive guidance on implementing and maintaining a QMS, especially for SMEs (Small and Medium-sized Enterprises) and for Service Organizations.
+This technical specification provides extensive guidance on implementing and maintaining a QMS, especially for Small and Medium-sized Enterprises (SMEs) and for Service Organizations.

-To help make sense of it all from a QMS Implementer/Project Manager’s viewpoint we have developed the 33-Step Infographic.
+To help make sense of it all from a QMS Implementer/Project Manager’s viewpoint we have developed this 33-Step Infographic.

 - It’s a PDF file for you to print and/or save as you wish.

 - The main headings throughout have numbers in brackets (e.g. #12) to indicate Step number.